Ergonomics and Assistive Technology to Support Employment

 - Provide you with the latest information about workplace Assistive Technology from our Resource Centre

-You must have a work related barrier due to a disability or functional limitation which can be addressed by Assistive Technology.
+You must have a work related barrier due to a disability or a functional limitation which can be addressed by Assistive Technology.
 This may also include barriers related to traveling to and from the workplace.
 You must be a resident of and be legally entitled to work in British Columbia; be 16 years of age or older; currently be employed, self-employed, volunteering, or have a confirmed job offer.
 WorkBC clients and public sector employees are not eligible.

 You might not qualify for the Technology@Work program if you are:

 - Looking for work but do not have a specific job offer